flutter/website/src/release/archive.md

 </style>

 The {{site.sdk.channel | capitalize }} channel contains the
 most stable Flutter builds.
-Check out [Flutter’s channels][] for details.
+To learn more, check out [Flutter’s channels][].

+{% include docs/china-notice.md %}

-For details about what's new in the major Flutter releases, check out the [release notes][] page.
+To learn what's new in the major Flutter releases, check out the [release notes][] page.